ambient-innovation/django-ai-kit-auth/react-lib/README.md

 ### ProtectedRoute
 A wrapper for [\<Route\>](https://reacttraining.com/react-router/web/api/Route) routes that should only be available to users that are logged in.
 It checks with the UserContext if the user is in fact logged in.
-If not, it will redirect to the login page.
+If not, it will redirect to `/auth/login`.
 During the check a loading spinner is shown.
 To use a custom UserContext, custom paths or a custom loading indicator, please use [makeProtectedRoute](#makeprotectedroute).
 Example usage: